Based on the research of Deepa Mani, Rajib Saha, and Aditya K.S.

 We have moved in the past decade from a rather simple understanding of IT to a nuanced evolution of a networked economy.
 How do you see this transformation from your vantage point at SRITNE?

-Deepa Mani: Over the past decade, there have been two …Read More »
+Deepa Mani: Over the past decade, there have been two fundamental shifts with respect to IT.
+First, within the firm, IT has evolved from a cost centre that …Read More »

 This case study encapsulates the remarkable journey of Reliance Energy, which began after the takeover of Bombay Suburban Electric Supply Ltd (BSES) in 2003 by Reliance Industries Limited.
 The realisation of the importance of technology led to technology-enabled business transformation initiatives within Reliance Energy, which helped it to move a step ahead of its competitors and created important growth opportunities …Read More »